hhertout/zookoo-stm/README.md

 - Process Operator to add / restart the process via api
 - Clusterting - Ring to handle multi containerization / k8s with the same config target
 - Referential building

+Caution : Icmp scraping requires root privileges to run properly, as it uses the ping command under the hood.
+Run in sudo...

 # Presentation